Most frequent questions and answers

 If employees can either work from home or if their work means it is essential for them to travel to work, then they remain employed as usual.
 The furlough scheme can not be used in this case.
 This also includes working for an associated or linked company (eg another subsidiary of the same group of companies).
 From 1st July 2020, this will change and employees can work part time whilst still remaining furloughed.
 The employer will pay for the hours the employee works with the taxpayer making up the balance.

-If you have caring duties that have resulted from Covid19, there is an exception to this.
+If you are shielding, there is an exception to this.
 Contact us for more information.

 The furlough scheme covers 1st March 2020 to 31st July 2020.
 From August to October, the scheme will be open but part of the cost will be borne by the employer.